 Hoof sole conditioner

 Sole Paint suppresses microbial invasion on the underside of a horse’s foot.
-The powerful active ingredients fight bacterial, fungal and yeast infections, toughen the hoof and stimulate the growth of healthy frog tissue.
+The powerful active ingredients disinfect the underside of the foot, toughen the hoof and support the natural growth of healthy frog tissue.

 Sole Paint is a thick liquid that can be painted on for convenience and excellent coverage.
 Its thick consistency helps it penetrate into the deeper grooves of the foot.